🎉 Subscribe to get exclusive content and updates! Subscribe Now

 Entropy isn't a problem to solve—it's a condition to manage.
 Like tending a garden, maintaining team health requires consistent, small efforts rather than heroic interventions.

 Remember: every team faces entropy.
-The best teams aren't the ones that avoid it—they're the ones that acknowledge it, plan for it, and tackle it together, one small improvement at a time.
+The best teams aren't the ones that avoid it—they're the ones that acknowledge it, plan for it, and tackle it together, one slight improvement at a time.

 A Personal Note